SotiriosVrachas/metadata-histogram/README.md

 Commands for other log types.
 Git and Thunderbird store similar metadata but for a longer period of time.

 There is a 15 minute gap at day 7 around the time that I captured the data.
-I added the rest of the data for that day afterwards.
+I added the rest of the data for that day afterwards and added an estimated value to that slot.
 My logs start at 8:00 every day so I had to capture data twice to get a full dataset.

 ## License
 Metadata Histogram by Sotirios Vrachas is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.